 Upon close observation, Gebrauchsbild (engl.: everyday picture) by Karin Sander reveals minimal traces of moisture.
 For the last few years, it was hanging in our bathroom.

 The calendar by Andreas Slominski, on loan from Ingeborg Winsowski, no longer has any pages and thus leaves no clue to its earlier function.
 At the same time, the work is a melancholic commentary on transience.

 In the 1960’s, Michael Asher declared an empty gallery wall to be a work of art, photographed it and reproduced this in a catalog.
 The wall piece by Scott Lyall that is included in the show is the reproduction of this white catalog page (again on a gallery wall).
 The marks of time are naturally visible on the exhibited wall piece.

 Jens Haaning creates a different kind of temporal shift.
 His watch Bagdad time is set two hours ahead, transporting us to Bagdad.

-From Morgan Fisher, one of the most important structuralist filmmakers of the 1960’s, presents a mirror, whose dimensions reflect those of the classic European feature film: The aspect ratio pieces European Standard Widescreen 1.66:1 from the series aspect ratio pieces transforms the viewer into an actor.
+From Morgan Fisher, one of the most important structuralist filmmakers of the 1960’s, presents a mirror, whose dimensions reflect those of the classic European feature film: The aspect ratio pieces European Standard Widescreen 1.66:1 transforms the viewer into an actor.